SOM-Research/MLData_readiness/README.md

 3 - **Code**: The code used to extract the data.
 One for each journal.
 This will help into replicating the experiment.

+*dataPaperScrapping.ipynb* notebook contains the code used to filter all the data papers type of both journals, and get the PDF (when possible).
+If you want to reproduce the experiment you may start by this notebook.

-*SDataExtractor.py* and *DBriefExtractor.py* contains the code to perform the extraction.
+Once you have all the PDF of the journals, *SDataExtractor.py* and *DBriefExtractor.py* contains the code to perform the extraction for each journal.
 Note you will need and OpenAI ApiKey and a GROBID service running to execute the notebooks.